adam-p/markdown-here/README.md

 #### Mozilla Add-ons site

-**!!!
-PLEASE NOTE: The extension has been pulled from the Mozilla Add-ons site.
-For info see [issue #20](https://github.com/adam-p/markdown-here/issues/20). !!!**

 Go to the [Firefox Add-ons page for *Markdown Here*](https://addons.mozilla.org/en-US/firefox/addon/markdown-here/) and install normally.

 Or go to the "Tools > Add-ons" menu and then search for "Markdown Here".